-I recently stumbled upon a brilliant 7 rules of life quote that left a lasting impact on me and it’s been on my mind ever since.
+I recently stumbled upon a brilliant ‘7 rules of life’ quote that left a lasting impact on me, and it has been on my mind ever since.

-To my surprise, happiness and success have been here in front of me all this time and all I needed to do was follow some important rules.
+To my surprise, happiness, success, and a more fulfilled life have been here in front of me all this time, and all I needed to do was follow some important rules.

-All I needed to do was follow the below 7 cardinal rules of life.
+All I needed to do was follow the below seven rules of life.

-Not so long ago, I got out of a toxic relationship that scarred me really badly.
+Not so long ago, I got out of a toxic relationship that scarred me very badly.

-Make peace with your past so it doesn’t affect your present
+1. Make peace with your past, so it doesn’t affect your present

-How many times have you regretted one thing you did in the past and couldn’t stop thinking about?
+How many times have you regretted one thing you did in the past and couldn’t stop thinking about it?
 How many times have you blamed yourself for something you couldn’t influence?

 This influenced the quality of my life and my overall mental and physical health.